Occasional diarrhea is common in housecats. However, if your cat keeps displaying symptoms of digestive distress, it should be cause for concern.

 1. Smalls Fresh Bird Recipe (Fresh Cat Food Subscription) – Best Overall

 For cats suffering from IBS, foods high in protein are important.
-That’s why we chose Smalls Fresh Bird Recipe as our first choice for best cat food for Irritable Bowel Syndrome.
+That’s why we chose Smalls Fresh Bird Recipe as our top choice for the best cat food for Irritable Bowel Syndrome.
 This cat food uses chicken as its main source of protein and main ingredient.
 The protein inside is made up of 92% chicken breast, 6% chicken liver, and 2% chicken hearts.
 The best part is the chicken is food-grade and considered a premium source of protein for your kitty.
 You’ll also be pleased to know this Smalls cat food contains a high level of moisture and the essential vitamins and minerals needed to keep your cat healthy with no added colors, fillers, or preservatives.

 Unfortunately, the only downside we found with this Smalls cat food recipe is the vegetable oil it contains.
 Yes, it is a small amount, but vegetable oil isn’t an ideal ingredient for your cat.